HerbM/ripcheck/README.md

 ## **Fast ARP &amp; TCP Port Checker in Rust version 0.0.15**

-*ripcheck* v0.0.16 is now a beta version, and is my first project as a beginner using Rust.
+*ripcheck* v0.0.17 is now a beta version, and is my first project as a beginner using Rust.

-It has only been tested on Windows, though it will eventually run on Linux etc.
+RipCheck only runs on Windows, and currently the original plan for it to build & run on Linux is on hold due to a number of Windows specific features which are acumulating and the presence of alternative tools that already work well (enough) on Linux.

-**CAUTION:** It can cause excessive CPU or Network traffic with an injudicious parameter list.
+**CAUTION:** RipCheck can cause excessive CPU or Network traffic with an injudicious parameter list.

     Option to limit thread count has been added -- **YOU MUST RESTRICT IT** for your environment.